infinite-dao/collector-matching/README.md

 # Matching of Collector Names to Other Resources

-Tools to assist the name matching of (biological) collector names to other resources, like WikiData names and related IDs aso.
-This approach is based primarily on Niels Klazenga’s work from the Virtual Herbarium of Australia (☞ <https://github.com/nielsklazenga/avh-collectors/>).
+Here we gathered tools to assist the name matching of (biological) collector names to other resources, like WikiData names and related IDs aso.
+This approach is based primarily on Niels Klazenga’s work from the Virtual Herbarium of Australia (☞ <https://github.com/nielsklazenga/avh-collectors/>), thank you for that ;-)

+*What you need first:*
+- You need to know programming or at least code programming understanding to use these tools.
-If you have Jupyter Notebook and Python installed on your machine you can use or adapt the Notebook scripts to your needs more easily.
+- If you have Jupyter Notebook and Python installed on your machine you can use or adapt the Notebook scripts to your needs more easily.

 ## Getting Data